 Speed monitoring with two encoders

 The system uses a double non-safety sensor forming a dual-channel system.
-The safety relay verifies that the two sensors record the same speed.
+The safety PLC verifies that the two sensors record the same speed.
 Failure in one of the two channels (electrical or mechanical) causes a difference in recorded values.
 This difference is detected by the controller that generates an alarm signal.

 Speed monitoring with one non-safety encoder

 The system uses a non-safety sensor that forms a single-channel system.
 The controller cannot make comparisons or verifications because it is a single-channel solution.
 The channel failure (electrical or mechanical) cannot be detected.
 The failure potentially goes undetected.
 Therefore it is harder to comply with the EN 61800-5-2 regulations.
 Therefore, speed monitoring with a single non-safety encoder has the maximum safety level of PLb.